-Your family and incarcerated loved one may be anxiously waiting the time he returns home.
+You and your family may be anxiously waiting the time you return home.
 Hopes that everything will be perfect are common with friends and family members.
 However, these hopes may not be realistic.

-Even if the offender had a short sentence, both of you will have experienced many changes since you were last together.
+Even if you had a short sentence, both you and your family will have experienced many changes since you were last together.
 The person on the outside had to become the sole head of the household.
-Your duties may have changed or expanded since a member of your family was absent.
-If you managed the home before the offender's arrest, you had to become more independent or start working outside the home.
-You might have had to use daycare for your children for the first time.
-If you were used to working before the incarceration, it may have been a change when you had to handle child and home care duties.
+Her duties may have changed or expanded since you were gone.
+She may have had to become more independent or start working outside the home.
+She may have used daycare for your children for the first time.

-For the offender, the prison experience was a major change from his old life.
+For you, the prison experience was a major change from your old life.
 Even the most humane prison environment is stressful.
-The prison environment is made up of very strict rules, and the offender had to watch his behavior.
+This stress may have changed your behavior.

-On the positive side, the offender may have received treatment and education for problems that hurt his ability to get along in society.
-For example, if the offender had a substance abuse problem when arrested, he may have received treatment.
-Education is available for most offenders.
-The offender may have grown both emotionally and intellectually as a result of attending these prison programs.
-Either way, the offender has had many experiences that could change the way he acts in certain situations.
+On the positive side, you may have received treatment and education for problems that hurt your ability to get along in society.
+If you had a substance abuse problem when arrested, you may have received treatment.
+You may have gotten more education.
+You may have grown both emotionally and intellectually as a result of attending these prison programs.
+Either way, you have had many experiences that could change the way you act in certain situations.

 The children have probably grown up in a one-parent household.
 They may not remember a time when both parents lived together.
-Your children may not be used to sharing you with someone else or obeying someone else.
+Your children may not be used to sharing the caregiver with someone else or obeying someone else.